Darkplz/javascript-questions-flow1/README.md

 > the example above returns undefined, instead of an error.
 This is because of a behaviour called hoisting
 > Hoisting is JavaScript's default behavior of moving declarations to the top.
 So the exampled above
-> Really looks like this
+> is executed like this

 ```js
 var a;